rasheeddo/ATCart-setup/README.md

 This is an explanation of how to setup your ATCart with simple IO components and control your UGV.

 ## Checklist
-Make sure you have all these hardware listed below on your ATCart.
+Make sure you have all these hardwares listed below on your ATCart.

 1. A cart with two wheels and two caster wheels attached on
 2. 6s LiPo battery or something equivalent.